abezr/climate-negotiaiton/README.md

 ## Bottom Line

-**What excites me**: A rare mission with real validation and serious backing.
+**What excites me**: A rare mission with real validation and serious backing — and a team I'd be proud to join.

-**What I'd push on**: Evaluation depth, domain focus, trust architecture.
+**Where I see us focusing**: Evaluation depth, domain prioritization, trust architecture.

-**What I'd build**: Metrics infrastructure, transparency features, RAG optimization.
+**What I'm eager to build**: Metrics infrastructure, transparency features, RAG optimization.

-**One question**: How do you help users trust AI enough to benefit, but stay skeptical enough to catch errors?
+**Question I'd love to explore together**: How do we help users trust AI enough to benefit, but stay skeptical enough to catch errors?

+I'm not looking for just a job — I'm looking for a mission worth committing to.
+ComplexChaos feels like that.

 ---